Metal roofing sector sees growth opportunities

 The MRA says metal roofing can be made of steel, aluminum, copper and zinc, with galvanized steel including a zinc layer.

-“Aluminum also is a great choice especially for coastal climates, and copper and zinc are stunningly beautiful, often used for high end projects and to highlight architectural details,” states the MRA.
+“Aluminum also is a great choice especially for coastal climates, and copper and zinc are stunningly beautiful, often used for high end projects and to highlight architectural details,” the MRA says.